aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

    the ``DATA`` command, assigning the string value to the :ref:`envelope's
    <sessions_and_envelopes>` ``content`` attribute.
 The default is False.

-   *hostname* is the string returned in the ``220`` greeting response given to clients when they first connect to the server.
+   *hostname* is the first part of the string returned in the ``220`` greeting response given to clients when they first connect to the server.
 If not given, the system's fully-qualified domain name is used.

+   *ident* is the second part of the string returned in the ``220`` greeting response that identifies the software name and version of the SMTP server to the client.
+If not given, a default Python SMTP ident is used.

    *tls_context* and *require_starttls*.
 The ``STARTTLS`` option of ESMTP (and LMTP), defined in `RFC 3207`_, provides for secure connections to the